iWinston/typeorm-plus/docs/faq.md

 `@JoinColumn` and `@JoinTable` decorators are also can be used to specify additional join column / junction table settings, like join column name or junction table name.

+## How do I add extra columns into many-to-many (junction) table?

+Its not possible to add extra columns into table created by many-to-many relation.
+You'll need to create a separate entity and bind it using two many-to-one relations with target entities (effect will be same as creating a many-to-many table), and add extra columns in there.

 ## How to handle outDir TypeScript compiler option?

 When you are using `outDir` compiler option don't forget to copy into output directory assets and resources your app is using.